wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-11-16-simple-nested-sets-in-doctrine-2.markdown

     }

 }</pre>

-<p>That's everything!
-A very simple Nested Set behaviour in Doctrine 2 using only a simple RecursiveIterator class – no complicated extensions.</p>
+That's everything!
+A very simple Nested Set behaviour in Doctrine 2 using only a simple RecursiveIterator class – no complicated extensions.

-<p><em>Edit: As Hans has pointed out, while this approach does allow us to model hierarchies, it is not truly a nested set model as it does not number each node to allow for tree traversal.
-This model is probably closer to an <a href="http://en.wikipedia.org/wiki/Adjacency_list">adjacency list</a>.</em></p>
+_Edit: As Hans has pointed out, while this approach does allow us to model hierarchies, it is not truly a nested set model as it does not number each node to allow for tree traversal.
+This model is probably closer to an [adjacency list](http://en.wikipedia.org/wiki/Adjacency_list)._